Lyz1213/CodeIntent/README.md

 # CodeIntent
- This repo provides the implementation of [Your Coding Intent is Secretly in the Context and You Should Deliberately Infer It Before Completion]
+ This repo provides the implementation of [From Context to Intent: Reasoning‑Guided Function‑Level Code Completion]

 We will release the code and data soon.